Chronic pain top reason for medical marijuana use, study says

 The study didn’t measure whether marijuana actually helped anyone with their problems, but the patients’ reasons match up with what’s known about the science of marijuana and its chemical components.

-“The majority of patients for whom we have data are using cannabis for reasons where the science is the strongest,” said lead author Kevin Boehnke of University of Michigan in Ann Arbor.
+“The majority of patients for whom we have data are using cannabis for reasons where the science is the strongest,” said lead author Kevin Boehnke of the University of Michigan.

 California became the first state to allow medical use of marijuana in 1996.
 More than 30 states now allow marijuana for dozens of health problems.
 Lists of allowable conditions vary by state, but in general, a doctor must certify a patient has an approved diagnosis.